Generation Command

 --include-code <mode>headerInclude none, header, or full source snippets.

---format <fmt>jsonOutput format: json, pretty, or ndjson.
+--format <fmt>jsonOutput format: json, pretty, ndjson, or toon.

 --out <file>context.jsonOutput directory or file path.
 If a .json file is specified, its directory is used as the output directory.
 Otherwise, the path is used as the output directory.
 Context files will be written maintaining folder structure within this directory.